 More Girl Scout Inspired Recipes

 - ¼ cup butter chilled and cut into small pieces

 - ¼ cup butter

 - ½ teaspoon caramel extract can use vanilla extract

 - 3 ½ ounces dark chocolate chips, sugar-free

 - 2 tablespoon butter

-- Pour over cooled crust and spread evenly with an offset spatula.
+- Stir in the powdered sweetener until well combined and then whisk in the cream and the extract.
+Pour over cooled crust and spread evenly with an offset spatula.
 Refrigerate until set, about 20 minutes.

-- Chocolate Topping:In a microwave safe bowl, combine the chopped chocolate and the butter. (confession!
-I actually used the same bowl from the peanut butter mixture).
+- In a microwave safe bowl, combine the chopped chocolate and the butter (you can use the same bowl or pan from the peanut butter mixture).

 - Heat on high in 30 second increments, stirring in between, until smooth.
 Be careful not to overheat and make your chocolate seize.